awsdocs/iam-user-guide/doc_source/id_session-tags.md

 + `aws:RequestTag` – Use this key to compare the tag key\-value pair that was passed in the request with the tag pair that you specify in the policy\.
 For example, you can allow the principal to pass the specified session tags, but only with the specified values\.
 + `aws:ResourceTag` – Use this key to compare the tag key\-value pair that you specify in the policy with the key\-value pair that is attached to the resource\.
 For example, you can allow the principal to pass session tags only if the role they are assuming includes the specified tags\.
 + `aws:TagKeys` – Use this key to compare the tag keys in a request with the keys that you specify in the policy\.
 For example, you can allow the principal to pass only session tags with the specified tag keys\.
 This condition key limits the maximum set of session tags that can be passed\.
 + `sts:TransitiveTagKeys` \- Use this key to compare the transitive session tag keys in the request with those specified in the policy\.
 For example, you can write a policy to allow a principal to set only specific tags as transitive\.
 Transitive tags persist during role chaining\.
-For more information, see [Chaining Roles with Session Tags](#id_session-tags_role-chaining)\.
+For more information, see [Chaining roles with session tags](#id_session-tags_role-chaining)\.

 For example, the following [role trust policy](id_roles_terms-and-concepts.md#term_trust-policy) allows the `test-session-tags` user to assume the role to which the policy is attached\.
 When that user assumes the role, they must use the AWS CLI or AWS API to pass the three required session tags and the required [external ID](id_roles_create_for-user_externalid.md)\.
 Additionally, the user can choose to set the `Project` and `Department` tags as transitive\.

-**Example Role Trust Policy for Session Tags**
+**Example role trust policy for session tags**

 ```
 {